Credit Card Calculator

 Quick Tip 1: The golden rule concerning all credit cards is to never miss a payment.
 Teach your parrot to yell it every morning, permanently tattoo it to your bicep, no matter what, don't miss a payment!

 Compared to debit cards, CCs are better in several ways.
 The biggest advantage involves fraud.
 When a fraudulent charge is involved, the issuer, not the borrower, is liable for fixing the situation even though the holder made the transaction.
 This is because it is the issuer's funds in question.
 Under the Fair Credit Billing Act (FCBA), a CC holder's maximum liability for fraudulent credit card transactions is $50, although most credit cards have zero liability for all fraudulent transactions.
-With a debit card, the holder must go through the painstakingly difficult task of sorting out the situation themselves in order to retrieve the lost funds.
+In the case of a debit card, the holder will likely go through the difficult task of sorting out the situation themselves in order to retrieve the lost funds.

 CCs also reward their holders with things such as cash back, hotel bookings, or miles, which will be discussed below.
 They can have a slew of purchase protections in place to protect the holder, some of which can re-price transactions for goods that have since dropped in price, defective goods purchased, car rental insurance, roadside assistance, travel insurance, and many other perks.
 By using a CC responsibly, one can also improve their credit rating, resulting in drastic savings through more favorable loans when the time comes to buy a car or home.